BjoernLudwigPTB/tu_visualization/README.md

 # TU visualization

-This repository holds the *VEX* code I wrote for the tutorials of the TU Berlin summer 2019 lectures for *Mathematical vizualization*.
+This repository holds the *VEX* code I wrote for the tutorials of the TU Berlin summer 2019 lectures for *Mathematical visualization*.

 ## Documentation